-Certainly, some of you may be familiar with this situation: our web application needs to be protected with a login.
-Naturally, we also want to secure the backend services behind it from unauthorized external access and access other APIs – all of this, including single sign-on (SSO) and a rights/roles concept.
+Certainly, some of you might be familiar with this scenario: our web application needs to be protected with a login.
+Naturally, we also want to secure the backend services behind it from unauthorized external access and interact with other APIs – all of this, including single sign-on (SSO) and a rights/roles concept.

-“Wait, there was this OAuth and also this JWT, access and refresh tokens, public and confidential clients, authorisation codes, PKCE, client secrets and consent on scopes, IDPs and so on!”
-Sounds like buzzword bingo?
-It is: O(Ouch)!
+"Wait, there's this OAuth thing, and also JWT, access and refresh tokens, public and confidential clients, authorization codes, PKCE, client secrets, and consent on scopes, IDPs, and so on!"
+Sounds like a game of buzzword bingo, doesn’t it?
+It sure does: Ouch!

-This is where the challenge lies in delving into the topic of OAuth.
-There are countless terms and concepts, and their definitions and distinctions can be hard to understand.
-The goal of this blog post is to shed light on this.
+This is where the challenge comes in when diving into the topic of OAuth.
+There are countless terms and concepts, and understanding their definitions and distinctions can be tricky.
+The goal of this blog post is to clarify this.

-To warm up, let’s start with a topic that often leads to confusion:
+To get started, let’s look at a topic that often causes confusion:

 Authentication vs. Authorization

-In this context, you might often come across the abbreviations AuthZ (Authorization) and AuthN (Authentication), which can lead to confusion.
+In this context, you might often come across the abbreviations AuthZ (Authorization) and AuthN (Authentication), which can be confusing.

 O(Ouch): “What was AuthN and AuthZ again?”

-Authentifizierung/AuthN is the process of verifying an identity, for example, by entering a username and password.
-In the real world, an example would be: You go to the airline counter at the airport with your ID card.
+Authentication/AuthN is the process of verifying an identity, for example, by entering a username and password.
+In the real world, an example would be going to an airline counter at the airport with your ID.
 The employee checks if your face matches the photo on the ID, thereby verifying your identity to issue you a boarding pass.

-Autorisierung/AuthZ is the assignment of rights and privileges to resources.
+Authorization/AuthZ is the assignment of rights and privileges to resources.
 Identity is not a factor here.
-An example from the real world would be: having a boarding pass that authorizes you to board a plane.
+In the real world, an example would be having a boarding pass that authorizes you to board a plane.
 Your identity is not rechecked when boarding the plane; only the boarding pass is validated.

 Now, let’s clarify whether OAuth is AuthN or AuthZ.
 The answer can be found in the OAuth standard, The OAuth 2.0 Authorization Framework: It is Authorization!

-Great, what does this insight do for us?
+Great, what does this insight bring us?
 In short, it helps differentiate the use case of OAuth from other protocols like OpenID Connect (OIDC).

 How do OAuth and OIDC differ?

 OAuth is an industry-standard protocol that specifies the authorization process for an application to access other protected APIs using access tokens.
-These access tokens can be likened to the boarding pass at an airport.
+These access tokens can be likened to boarding passes at an airport.
 They authorize access to the API.

 A quick note: OAuth tokens should never be used for authentication, such as displaying user information.
 This is because it can lead to security issues in your application, as OAuth does not provide a standard for secure encoding of user information in access tokens.
 If you need to store details about the user in the token, you should consider OIDC.